rjsalvadorr/rise-of-the-raps/readme.md

 - Jan 22 2006: The Lakers visit Toronto, and Kobe Bryant scores an eye-popping 81 points against the Raptors.
 - GM Rob Babcock is fired and replaced by **Bryan Colangelo**.
+- Chris Bosh plays in the All-Star Game for the first time.

 </MainText>